luluse/reading-notes/tableofcontents/class-03.md

 - **Nested lists**.
 To create a nested list you can put a `<ul>` element inside a `<li>` element.

-# CSS Boxes
+## CSS Boxes

 #### Box dimensions

 By default a box is sized just big enough to hold its content.
 To set your own dimensions, use **width** and **height** properties.

-Ways to specify sixze of a box:
+Ways to specify size of a box:
 - pixels (most popular)
 - percentages
 - ems